niyaz-hasan/custom-usecase-lambda/README.md

-# UC6-lambda-start-stop
+# UC11-delete-unused-volumes
-Lambda to start and stop instance based on cron job
+Using Lmabda to delete the unused volumes in aws account